andmos/ReadingList-Data/BookNotes/The.World.Of.The.First.Law.md

 - “Five times I have been under siege, and always quite relished the experience.
 It has a wonderful way of limiting the options.
 Of freeing the mind.”
 Cosca took a long breath in through his nose and blew it happily out.
 “When life is a cell, there is nothing more liberating than captivity.”

 - If you wanted a thing, why burn it?
 And if you did not want it, why fight to take it from someone else?
-Men

 - We liked to torch a building or two in my day, just to get things moving, but nothing like this.
 War used to be about making money.
 Some degree of modest misery was a regrettable side effect.
 Now it’s just about destroying things, and the more thoroughly the better.
 Science, my friend, science.
 Supposed to make life easier, I thought.”